Cosmological gravitational particle production and its implications for cosmological relics: Extension to fields with spin

 \subsection{Higher-spin particles}

 One may ask how the analysis of CGPP is extended to particle species with spin $s > 2$, here called higher-spin particles, that transform under larger representations of the Lorentz group.
 Although no-go theorems forbid higher-spin particles that are massless \cite{Weinberg:1964ew,Coleman:1967ad,Aragone:1979hx,Weinberg:1980kq}, particles that are massive may evade these theorems \cite{Bellazzini:2019bzh}.
-Moreover such particles naturally arise in nuclear physics, in condensed matter physics as composite fermions \cite{Golkar:2016thq}, and play a starring role in string theory (see \eg, \rref{Sagnotti:2011jdy}) where the higher-spin fields, originating from massive string excitations, are responsible for curing the UV divergences of gravity.
-Further motivation is provided by recent interest in higher-spin particles as candidates for the dark matter \cite{Criado:2020jkp,Alexander:2020gmv,Falkowski:2020fsu,Jenks:2022wtj,Capanelli:2023uwv}.
+Moreover, such particles naturally arise in nuclear physics, in condensed matter physics as composite fermions \cite{Golkar:2016thq}, and play a starring role in string theory (see \eg, \rref{Sagnotti:2011jdy}) where the higher-spin fields originating from massive string excitations, are responsible for curing the UV divergences of gravity.
+Further motivation is provided by recent interest in higher-spin particles as candidates for dark matter \cite{Criado:2020jkp,Alexander:2020gmv,Falkowski:2020fsu,Jenks:2022wtj,Capanelli:2023uwv}.

-\para{Higher spin fields in de Sitter spacetime} While CGPP in higher-spin theories remains largely unexplored, the results of a few ground-breaking studies have indicated that CGPP may provide an explanation for the origin of higher-spin dark matter.
-The work of \rref{Alexander:2020gmv} focuses on bosonic fields of spin $s > 2$ that are minimally coupled to gravity, and approximates the inflationary spacetime as de Sitter with constant Hubble parameter $H$.
+\para{Higher spin fields in de Sitter spacetime} While CGPP in higher-spin theories remains largely unexplored, the results of a few groundbreaking studies have indicated that CGPP may provide an explanation for the origin of higher-spin dark matter. \rref{Alexander:2020gmv} focused on bosonic fields of spin $s > 2$ that are minimally coupled to gravity and approximated the inflationary spacetime as a de Sitter one with a constant Hubble parameter $H$.
 On this background the components $\sigma_{\mu_1\cdots\mu_s}(\eta,\xvec)$ of the higher-spin field solve the equation of motion $[\Box - m^2 + (s^2 - 2s - 2) H^2] \sigma_{\mu_1\cdots\mu_s}$ \cite{Lee:2016vti}.
-A ghost instability develops for small masses, and the avoidance of this ghost requires $m^2 \geq s (s-1) H^2$, which is a higher-spin generalization of the Higuchi bound for massive spin-2 particles \cite{Higuchi:1986py}.
-This wave equation takes the same form as the equation of motion for a minimally coupled scalar field in de Sitter, and the analytical results derived previously for scalar CGPP during inflation can be carried over with the appropriate replacements.
+A ghost instability develops for small masses, and the avoidance of this ghost requires $m^2 \geq s (s-1) H^2$, which is a higher-spin generalization of the Higuchi bound for massive spin-$2$ particles \cite{Higuchi:1986py}.
+This wave equation takes the same form as the equation of motion for a minimally coupled scalar field in de Sitter spacetime, and the previously derived analytical results for scalar CGPP during inflation can be carried over with the appropriate replacements.
 One may conclude that CGPP provides a viable explanation for the origin of higher-spin dark matter for a wide range of superheavy masses $m > H$ and spins.